hytest-org/hytest/apps/README.md

 The contents of this folder contain demos of building panel apps.
+We currently have one app demo:
+- [selector_tabulator](./demos/selector_tabulator/): This is a demo that shows how to use the python panel package with dataframes to display data, apply custom formatters to how fields are formatted, and cache data.